Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

 \subsubsection{Token-to-speech}

-\textbf{Articulatory Encodec} Articulatory Encodec \citep{cho2024articulatory} is composed of articulatory encoding and decoding.
-The encoding pipeline outputs 14 articulatory features at 50 Hz are used, which are composed of the XY coordinates of 6 articulators (lower incisor; upper and lower lips; tongue tip, blade and dorsum;), and loudness and pitch.
+\textbf{SPARC} The target of our token-to-speech model is processed by SPARC \citep{cho2024articulatory}, which is composed of articulatory encoding and decoding.
+The encoding pipeline outputs 14 articulatory features at 50 Hz, which are composed of the XY coordinates of 6 articulators (lower incisor; upper and lower lips; tongue tip, blade and dorsum;), loudness, and pitch.
 These are interpretable and grounded representations of speech that are fully informative of speech contents \citep{cho2024articulatory}.
-The decoder, or articulatory vocoder, is a Hifi-GAN \citep{kong2020hifi} conditioned on a speaker embedding inferred from a separate speaker encoder. \cite{cho2024articulatory} shows that Articulatory Encodec successfully decomposes speech contents and speaker identity, by normalizing pitch to remove speaker specific pitch level.
-We replicate the implementation from \cite{cho2024articulatory}, except that we change the layer of WavLM from which speaker information is extracted from the CNN outputs to the sixth Transformer layer, based on the observation that this layer contributes the most to the downstream speaker identification task \citep{chen2022wavlm}.
+The decoder, or articulatory vocoder, is a Hifi-GAN \citep{kong2020hifi} conditioned on a speaker embedding inferred from a separate speaker encoder. \cite{cho2024articulatory} shows that SPARC successfully decomposes speech contents and speaker identity, by normalizing pitch to remove speaker specific pitch level.
+We replicate the implementation from \cite{cho2024articulatory}, except that we change the layer of WavLM in the speaker encoder from the CNN outputs to the sixth Transformer layer, based on the observation that this layer contributes the most to the downstream speaker identification task \citep{chen2022wavlm}.
+Following \cite{kharitonov2021pgslm}, the pitch is normalized by dividing it by the mean pitch and then taking its logarithm for the target of the token-to-speech model.
+The original pitch range is restored from the predicted normalized pitch by reversing the normalization process.
+For training SPARC, we use LibriTTS-R using a single A5000-24GB GPU.

 \textbf{Conditional flow-matching (CFM)} The input model in the CFM is composed of two feed forward networks (FFNs) and a linear layer, where each FFN has two linear layers with 512 hidden units and residual connection, with a ReLU activation and dropout rate of 0.05.
-Also, Layernorm is applied to the output of each FFN.
+Layernorm is applied to the output of each FFN.
 The final linear layer projects the 512 dimensional feature to 256.
 The Transformer in the CFM has 8 layers and each layer has 8 heads with 64 dimensions, and 512 for the encoding dimension.
 We use Rotary positional embeddings \citep{su2024roformer}.
 The final output is projected to the 14 dimensional flow in articulatory feature space.
+For training, the learning rate is fixed as 1e-4, with a batch size of 64 and 200k updates using a single A6000-48GB GPU.